Inkjin Tattoo Guides

 Tattoo Prices by Size in Greece

-A tiny tattoo under 5 centimetres, like a symbol, date, or small icon, costs between €50 and €100 at most Greek studios.
-Small tattoos in the 5 to 10 centimetre range, such as a detailed flower, small animal, or short text, run €100 to €250.
-Medium pieces covering a forearm section or shoulder blade typically range from €250 to €500 and take 2 to 4 hours.
-Half sleeves cost between €600 and €1,500 depending on complexity and usually require multiple sessions.
-Full sleeves start at €1,500 and can reach €3,000 or more for detailed work.
+A tiny tattoo under 5 centimetres such as a symbol, date, or small icon will cost anywhere between €50 and €100.
+For small tattoos of 5 to 10 centimetres like a detailed flower, a small animal or short text, the cost is likely to be between €100 and €250.
+Medium pieces covering a forearm section or shoulder blade are likely to fall between €250 and €500 and will take 2 to 4 hours to tattoo.
+Half sleeves cost between €600 and €1,500 depending on the tattoo design and its complexity.
+Finally, full sleeves start at €1,500 and can reach €3,000 or more if you get your sleeve with highly detailed artwork.

 Pricing by City: Athens vs Thessaloniki vs Islands